-1.4.6 Documents assessed
+1.4.5 Documents assessed

-The Fair Finance Guide International project expects that the policy of the financial institution, or at least a summary of it, is made public, for example through their website or in the annual report.
-The name or the topic of the policy document is not relevant, for example elements on labour rights can be included in human rights policy of the financial institution.
+Fair Finance Guide International expects that the policy of the financial institution, or at least a summary of it, is made public, for example through their website or in the annual report.
+The name or the topic of the policy document is not relevant, for example elements on labour rights can be included in a human rights policy.